 Whilst our study in the UK provides evidence that time to surgery does not influence patient-reported shoulder function, a study in the USA found that surgery carried out more than 3 days following trauma correlated with prolonged hospital stay and significant in-patient adverse events (including infection, reintubation and acute kidney injury) whilst not impacting on mortality rates.14 An ethnic minority background and having no insurance were independent risk factors for surgery after the third day post-trauma.
 This could possibly explain the poorer outcomes when surgery was delayed beyond 3 days.
-In the USA, access to healthcare is a major factor in determining time to surgery in this patient population.14
+In the USA, access to healthcare is a major factor in determining time to surgery in this patient population.
+Whereas in the UK, access to NHS provided health care is free at the point of delivery, without requiring additional insurance or additional costs beyond those levied from taxation.14 Issues with accessing care following a fracture of the proximal humerus is less likely to act as a limiting factor when considering time to surgery in the UK.

-No known guidelines are published about when surgical management should be undertaken in fractures of the proximal humerus in contrast with neck of femur fractures.2,18,19,33 The consequences of fractures of the femoral neck include a 1-year mortality rate of around 30% whereas fractures of the proximal humerus are not associated with comparable mortality rates.34 22 Prompt surgical management (within 5 days of trauma) can significantly reduce complication (loss of fixation and avascular necrosis) following internal fixation of displaced or comminuted proximal humeral fractures.14,17 Furthermore, a small prospective study showed delayed surgery correlated with an increased incidence of acute post-operative infection, with an appreciable increase in skin bacterial load observed from day 2 post-injury and a statistically significant increase at around 5 days post-injury.25 There is evidence, however, that operating within 48 hours does not reduce complication rates (including loss of fixation and avascular necrosis) compared to performing surgery between post-injury days 3 and 5 although operating beyond 5 days correlated with increased risk of complications and infection.17,27 In contrast with other fractures - such as the femoral neck – there is inconsistent evidence about the benefits or complications of timing of surgery in the management of patients with displaced fractures of the proximal humerus.17,33
+No known guidelines are published about when surgical management should be undertaken in fractures of the proximal humerus in contrast with neck of femur fractures.2,18,19,33 The consequences of fractures of the femoral neck include a 1-year mortality rate of around 30% whereas fractures of the proximal humerus are not associated with comparable mortality rates.34 Internal fixation of the proximal humerus is associated with high complication rates (including, but not limited to, glenoid damage and screw perforation), with correspondingly high reoperation rates.22 Prompt surgical management (within 5 days of trauma) can, however, significantly reduce rates of serious complications (loss of fixation and avascular necrosis) following internal fixation of displaced or comminuted proximal humeral fractures.14,17 Furthermore, a small prospective study showed delayed surgery correlated with an increased incidence of acute post-operative infection, with an appreciable increase in skin bacterial load observed from day 2 post-injury and a statistically significant increase at around 5 days post-injury.25 There is contrasting evidence, however, that operating within 48 hours does not reduce complication rates (including loss of fixation and avascular necrosis) compared to performing surgery between post-injury days 3 and 5 although operating beyond 5 days correlated with increased risk of complications and infection.17,27 In contrast with other fractures - such as the femoral neck – therefore, there is inconsistent evidence about the benefits or complications of timing of surgery in the management of patients with displaced fractures of the proximal humerus.17,33